munaciella/munaciella-therevenge/README.md

 ├── vite.config.js       # Vite configuration
 └── package.json         # Dependencies and scripts

+---

 ## Future Improvements

 •	Add support for user profiles.
 •	Implement search and filter functionality.
-	•	Introduce light/dark mode toggle.
+•	Enhance the comment system with nested comments.
 •	Add support for sorting articles by category or tags.
 •	Optimize backend APIs for better performance.

+---

 #### Contact